tfojo1/jheem_analyses/cluster_scripts/rockfish_documentation.md

 ### 3. Clone repositories
 Follow the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for cloning a repository using the “SSH” method to clone the `jheem_analyses` repository from Github (https://github.com/tfojo1/jheem_analyses).
 I can’t recall exactly what I did, but it probably required setting up an SSH key as described here.
 Note that to use Git operations on Rockfish, you’ll always have to load the `git` module, using the terminal command `module load git`.
 Our goal is to have everything on Rockfish using jheem2 in package form, but if that’s not available yet, then you’ll want to clone the jheem2 repository from Github as well (https://github.com/tfojo1/jheem2)

-### 4. Prepare to install R packages
+### 4. Install R packages
-This was the most difficult step for me because Rockfish support had to do some background setup to make available various obscure dependencies our package has.
-Thankfully, a lot of that work is done if we use a particular R module they’ve made for us.
 Since installing R packages involves running R, you should be doing this on an Interact Node.
 You can request and switch to this with a command like `interact -t 8:00:00 -n 6`, which in this case is requesting six cores for eight hours.
-Our goal will be to install all the necessary packages as found in `jheem_analyses/first_time_setup/install_packages.R`.
-That is, we want to install the following packages:
+We want to install these packages, which are dependencies of our jheem2 package and some helpers in jheem_analyses.

 - ggmap
 - ggnewscale